And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 Glad to be here.

-Well thank you for calling in.
+Thank you for calling in.

 Thank you.

-Um, can I go ahead and start?
+Oh, can I go ahead and start?

-Oh y oh yes, you are.
+Oh, yes, you are.

 You're talking to the man.

-All right, you're gonna have a hard time stopping me.
+You're going to have a hard time stopping me.

-And and I'm so glad I got through.
+And I'm so glad I got through.

-Uh I I want to tell you a story about my grandmother who escaped over here when the Bolsheviks took over in Russia.
+I want to tell you a story about my grandmother who escaped over here when the Bolsheviks took over in Russia.

-Okay, you have to be quick, we're up against clock.
+Okay, you have to be quick.

-He settled in Colorado.
+She settled in Colorado.

-And when the hippies were all moving out into the mountains, she said, This is how it starts.
+And when the hippies were all moving out into the mountains, she said, this is how it starts.

-We said, What are you talking about, grandma?
+We said, what are you talking about, Grandma?

-She said, I tell you this is how it starts.
+She said, I tell you, this is how it starts.

-You work, they don't, they come and take what you have.
+They come and take what you have.

 This is exactly what's happening to us today.